 Furthermore, to automatically eliminate half of these choices, you should choose a tried and trusted brand.
-Dewalt is a power tool brand that focuses on optimization, which is key to a product’s effectivity and efficiency.
+Dewalt is a famous power tool and hand tool brand that focuses on optimization, which is key to a product’s effectivity and efficiency.
 We have compared two drill drivers from Dewalt to kickstart your power tool search.

 Table of Contents:

 DEWALT DCD777C2 20V Max Lithium-Ion Brushless Compact Drill Driver

 Price-wise, the DCD777C2 is not the cheapest drill driver on the market.
 Its price is well accounted for by its build.
 For its price, you will receive the drill driver itself, two lithium ion batteries, a charger, and a kit bag.

 Moreover, the most basic thing you should look for in a drill driver is ergonomics.
 The DCD777C2 is designed to be handled by anyone, no matter the gender or age.
 It is very lightweight at only 2.6 lbs. and can easily fit in tight workplaces.
 This drill driver boasts of a comfortable and mobile design that takes away the hassle of drilling and driving.

 The DCD777C2’s main asset, though, is its brushless motor technology.
 Tools with brushless motors improve their overall efficiency and performance.
 It optimizes the power of the tool without sacrificing its lifespan.
 Brushless tools last longer than brushed tools.
 Additionally, brushless tools require less maintenance from its brushed counterparts.
 You will be able to devote all your time to the project at hand.